-Jesse Morris is a Sr. Associate in the electricity and transportation practices of the Rocky Mountain Institute.
+Jesse Morris is a Manager in the electricity and transportation practices of the Rocky Mountain Institute.
 Within electricity, Jesse is primarily involved in RMI’s solar program where he works with his team to help expand PV solar deployment across the U.S. Jesse works closely with industry to identify and capture balance-of-system cost reduction opportunities in addition to exploring new financing opportunities within the solar industry.
 Jesse also participated in RMI’s Reinventing Fire research initiative where he analyzed the potential for whole-system design to improve the U.S. transportation system by investigating exactly where, when, why, and how we use our vehicles.
 He also researches freight system efficiency and heavy truck design and operations.

 Select RMI Projects